 I adapted the original recipe slightly by adding nutritional yeast.
 I also reworked the instructions to describe how I made sure these would not break and fall apart as soon as they came out of the oven!

 The original recipe instructions advised flipping the mixture over after 20 minutes to bake on the other side.
-I had visions of it cracking and ending up all over the floor, so I inverted another baking sheet on top, flipped the whole works over and continued baking it until it was lightly browned around the edges.
+I had visions of it cracking and ending up all over the floor, so I inverted another baking sheet on top, flipped the whole works over, and continued baking it until it was lightly browned around the edges.
 Success!
-We snacked on them all week and ate them with this Slow Cooker Sweet Potato Turmeric Soup and this Butternut Squash Soup with Ginger and Orange.

 Super Seedy Snack Crackers